Regional Representative for the National Social Anxiety Center (NSAC)

 • Reduce avoidance behaviors that keep OCD strong

-While CBT with ERP is highly effective for most people, some continue to struggle with relapse or deeply rooted fears that don’t fully resolve.
+While CBT combined with exposure therapy is highly effective for most people, you may continue to struggle with relapse or deeply rooted fears that don’t fully resolve.
 Schema Therapy helps uncover and heal the emotional themes that drive OCD beneath the surface.

 • Identify the core life traps that keep OCD stuck in a loop